Next you’ll want to create a form or landing page so you have a way to capture your visitors email address.

 Before getting overwhelmed with the thought of having to duplicate and babysit everything you just did…don’t worry!

-Many Email Marketing Services have the ability to A/B test forms and landing pages built in to their service.
+Many Email Marketing Services have the ability to A/B split test forms and landing pages built in to their service.

 The “hardest part” on your end will be to click a few buttons to set it up and change a few elements on the landing page or form.